christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 In many cases, the Indo-European (steppe) migrations did not happen into empty lands.
 They moved into regions already inhabited by Neolithic G2a-derived farming societies.
 But here’s the skeptical twist: “civilization” is usually defined by cities, writing, and state structures.
 Most of these appeared after significant population shifts — often associated with R1a/R1b expansions.
 So, G2a may have built pre-civilization ceremonial complexes, but the state-level civilizations (Sumer, Egypt, Indus, etc.) emerged in periods of genetic mixing and possibly elite takeover.

 Reality: They built infrastructure under command.
 Never ruled civilizations they built.
 DNA of ancient remains have to be controlled for time and sample population.
 For example, Y-DNA can change rapidly due to elite bias; dominant male lineages would have more children (more wives/concubines), during famines and other hard times their children were more likely to survive than non-elite lineages, mass migrations, and war.
 Elite burial grounds in these locations have never been sequenced.

-J1 is the proto-jews/armenoids and most prominant in Azerbaijani people today (jewish cousins).
-Armenoid (J1/J2) = Modern human with maximal Neanderthal morphology.
-They are the lineage that retained the deepest structural impression of Neanderthal anatomy — the heavy, continuous brow ridge, the massive, complex nose, the mid-facial prominence, the stocky, rugged build.
-This was adaptive for survival in the high-altitude, mountainous refugia of Anatolia, the Caucasus, and the Zagros.
-They carry a similar percentage of Neanderthal DNA as Nordics, but the genes expressed are for facial and cranial structure, robusticity, and territorial endurance.
-E

 **1.2 The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware)**